-Dr. William Norrie Robertson was born on the 18th of February, 1858 in Downie Twp (Perth County), Ontario on the 18th of February, 1858.
-Dr. Robertson was the 4th of 5 children born to William Robertson and the former Jessie Webster Norrie were born and raised in Scotland.
-They married and had 2 children, George Robertson and Susan Robertson, before immigrating to Canada.
-They settled in Perth County and had 3 more children, Margaret H. Robertson, Dr. Robertson and Alexander Robertson.
+Dr. William Norrie Robertson was born in Downie Township (Perth County), Ontario on the 18th of February, 1858.
+Dr. Robertson was the 4th of 5 children born to William Robertson and the former Jessie Webster Norrie.
+His parents were born and raised in Scotland and after their marriage they had 2 children, George Robertson and Susan Robertson in Scotland before they immigrated to Canada.
+They settled in Perth County, Ontario and had 3 more children, Margaret H. Robertson, Dr. Robertson and Alexander Robertson.
 Dr. Robertson received his primary education in the village of Monkton (Perth County).

 Dr. Roberton graduated from Pickering College in 1875 and took a teaching position in Collingwood Twp, (Grey County) for a short time before becoming a book-keeper for 5 years.
 Dr. Robertson graduated from Trinity Medical College in 1884.
 He took post-graduate courses in Edinburgh, Scotland graduating in 1885.
 Dr. Robertson became a ship’s surgeon on a steamship that travelled between Liverpool, England and Bombay, India.

 Dr. Robertson married Jane Anne Monteith on the 30th of March, 1892 in Downie Township.
-Mrs. Robertson was born on the 21st of March, 1858 in Downie Twp, the daughter of Samuel Monteith and the former Annie Jane Nelson.
-She was the 4th of 7 children and her siblings were Elizabeth Gibson Monteith, Frances Matilda Monteith, John Monteith (who died in infancy), Mary C. Monteith (who died in early childhood), Margaret C. Monteith (who died at the age of 15 months old) and Samuel Nelson Monteith.
+Mrs. Robertson was born in Downie Township on the 21st of March, 1858.
+She was the 4th of 7 children born to Samuel Monteith and the former Annie Jane Nelson.
+Her siblings were; Elizabeth Gibson Monteith, Frances Matilda Monteith, John Monteith (who died in infancy), Mary C. Monteith (who died in early childhood), Margaret C. Monteith (who died at the age of 15 months old) and Samuel Nelson Monteith.